 NATIONAL LIBRARY WORKERS DAY

-Often, libraries are the keep of local history.
-The names of pioneers and settlers names are often recorded in books and newspapers of the era.
-Those books and papers are often still located at the local library.
+Libraries also archive local history.
+The names of pioneers and settlers are usually recorded in books and newspapers of the era.
+Many libraries across the country house those books, papers, and many other resources.